cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 understanding of systems from simple locks to complex engines.

 Those who understand hardware are vital, especially in high-pressure situations.
-They ensure operational continuity, prevent breakdowns and devise solutions with limited resources.
-Whether it is rapid repairs, maintenance or troubleshooting, their skills are essential to the success of technology-dependent missions.
+They ensure operational continuity, prevent breakdowns, and devise solutions with limited resources.
+Whether it is rapid repairs, maintenance, or troubleshooting, their skills are essential to the success of technology-dependent missions.

 Mastering hardware is about using technical knowledge to improve